 Preparation:

-First you put all the ingredients (except for the oil) in a large bowl and knead the minced meat well.
-Long kneading makes the dough pliable and binds it, so that the meat patties do not fall apart.
-When the mixture is ready, you shape the meat patties like it is pictured.
-In the meantime, heat some vegetable oil or lard in a pan and then place the Frikadellen meat patties in it.
+First, combine all the ingredients (excluding the oil) in a large bowl and thoroughly knead the minced meat.
+Kneading for an extended period helps make the mixture cohesive and binds it together, preventing the meat patties from falling apart.
+Once the mixture is well-prepared, shape the meat patties as shown in the picture.
+Meanwhile, heat some vegetable oil or lard in a skillet before adding the Frikadellen to cook them.

-My mother made them on the stove in the kitchen, but you could also cook the meat patties on the charcoal grill.
-The temperature in the pan should not be too high, otherwise the meat patties will brown too quickly and will not be fully cooked inside.
-Medium heat is a better choice here.
-The meat patties are fried over moderate heat for about 7-8 minutes on each side.
+My mother prepared them on the stovetop in the kitchen, but you can also grill the meat patties over charcoal.
+It’s important not to set the pan temperature too high; otherwise, the outside of the patties will brown too quickly and remain undercooked inside.
+Opting for medium heat is a wiser choice.
+Cook the meat patties over moderate heat for approximately 7-8 minutes per side.

 After the first Frikadellen meat patties have been taken out of the pan, you should wipe the pan with a paper towel and remove residues, otherwise you burn the next load.
 Then you add fresh oil to the pan and fry the next meat patties.